Parent Trap III: Production

-Hayley Mills returned in 1986 to the Disney Channel when she filmed The Parent Trap II.
-She expressed no interest in returning for more sequels.
-In 1989, Mollie Miller soon began production on the next sequel, Parent Trap III.
-Mills returned after her Disney series, Good Morning, Miss Bliss had ended.

-The film debuted on NBC-TV's The Magical World of Disney on April 9, 1989.
-Mollie Miller, the film's director, would later direct the last sequel, Parent Trap: Hawaiian Honeymoon.
+Mills returned in 1986 to the Disney Channel when she filmed The Parent Trap II.
+She expressed no interest in returning for more sequels, but after Good Morning, Miss Bliss had ended, Mollie Miller, who would also direct the final Parent Trap sequel Parent Trap: Hawaiian Honeymoon, soon began production on Parent Trap III and Mills returned to once again reprise her dual roles.
+The film debuted on NBC-TV's The Magical World of Disney on April 9, 1989 as a two-part presentation.

 Music

-Songs heard in the film include "I'm Always Chasing Rainbows", sung by Susan and Jeffrey, the 1987 hit single "You Don't Know" by Scarlett and Black, and a cover version of "What Have You Done for Me Lately" by Janet Jackson.
+Songs heard in the film include "I'm Always Chasing Rainbows," sung by Susan and Jeffrey, the 1987 hit single "You Don't Know" by Scarlett and Black and a cover version of Janet Jackson's "What Have You Done for Me Lately."